MarginallyClever/Makelangelo-software/README.md

 * Download the [zip file](https://github.com/MarginallyClever/Makelangelo-software/archive/refs/heads/master.zip) and extract it *or* clone the repos with Git.
 Note the folder for later.

 2 options are available for building the application:
-- with Eclipse: fully graphical but long
+- with an IDE like Eclipse: fully graphical but long
 - with Maven in a console: fast and reliable

 ### Eclipse IDE building
 * Go to Eclipse website: https://www.eclipse.org/downloads/, choose "Eclipse IDE for Java developers" and install the latest version.
-* Launch "Eclipse IDE" when done and go to File > Import > Maven > Existing Maven Projects > Next > (folder from previous step) > Finish
+* Launch "Eclipse IDE" when done and go to File > Import > Maven > Existing Maven Projects > Next > (folder from previous steps) > Finish
 * If you see the "Welcome!" tab, close it.
 * select Run > Debug As > Java Application
 * select "Makelangelo - com.marginallyclever.makelangelo" and click OK.
 (It should be the top of the list)